 Here, $\Delta \omega$ is the sampling step in frequency space, and $\Gamma_{\rm corr}$ is the correlation length.
-Any single realization of the actual $\mathbf{C}$ matrix fluctuates around this mean form, as shown in Fig.~\ref{fig.physical_properties}(a) for a sample drawn from the RMT model.
-The spectral correlation, shown in Fig.~\ref{fig.physical_properties}(b), exhibits a Lorentzian profile.
-To quantify this, we define the correlation length $\Gamma_{\rm corr}$ as the full width at half maximum (FWHM) of the spectral correlation.
-A theoretical Lorentzian curve is then generated based on this extracted $\Gamma_{\rm corr}$ value.
+Each realization of $\mathbf{C}$ fluctuates around this mean form, as shown in Fig.~\ref{fig.physical_properties}(a); the spectral correlation is Lorentzian, as shown in Fig.~\ref{fig.physical_properties}(b).
+The correlation length $\Gamma_{\rm corr}$ is the full width at half maximum (FWHM) of this spectral correlation curve.